DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

 related_content:
-    David’s journey from the army to teacher training: "/blog/from-the-army-to-teacher-training" Is teaching right for me? : "/is-teaching-right-for-me" Salaries and benefits of teaching: "/is-teaching-right-for-me/teacher-pay-and-benefits"
-    Teach in further education without a degree: "https://www.teach-in-further-education.campaign.gov.uk/"
+    David’s journey from the army to teacher training: "/blog/from-the-army-to-teacher-training" Is teaching right for me? : "/is-teaching-right-for-me" Teacher pay and benefits of teaching: "/is-teaching-right-for-me/teacher-pay-and-benefits" Teach in further education without a degree: "https://www.teach-in-further-education.campaign.gov.uk/"
 promo_content:
     - content/funding-and-support/promos/get-adviser-veterans-promo